Language: Python 3.5 Packages: pandas, numpy, scipy Methods: multivariate Gaussians, decision trees, bagging Code repository: https://git.io/vp3bb

 Parameter tuning was carried over, 2 to 26 at unit intervals for number of base estimators and 1 to 10 for maximum tree depth (total of 250 parameter combinations).

-The threshold was set at 0.85, meaning that there should be at least 85% of positive “votes” cast from an ensemble for the example to be classified as a pulsar.
+The threshold was set at 0.85, meaning that there should be at least 85% of positive “votes” cast from an ensemble of estimators for the example to be classified as a pulsar.

 Results: benchmark model

 To find the optimum value for ε I ran the model through 250 different values ranging from 10e-8 to 100.
 Below is a plot illustrating the both the number true positives and total positives at each threshold.
 Optimum value was found to be at 9.37e-06.
-However, after some empirical observation it seems that this value is quite volatile from run to run.
+However, after some empirical observation it seems that this value is quite volatile from run to run so I rounded it up to 0.001.
 Generally speaking, anything less than 0.0001 seems to produce very similar results.

 We can see that the main effect is that there is a dramatic increase of false positives with no concurrent improvement in recall.
 Unsurprisingly the F1 score suffers as well.